Work hard, play hard. Does this sound like you? For a lot of men, it’s a lifestyle they know all too well.

 It’s not one specific condition, but rather a group of conditions that all affect the heart and circulatory system.
 The most common form of cardiovascular disease is coronary heart disease.
 This happens when your arteries become clogged with plaque, causing them to become harder and narrower.

 As a result, a lower amount of blood is supplied to the heart.
 In turn, it receives less of the essential oxygen and nutrients it requires to function.
-This can result in to heart failure.
+This can result in heart failure.

 Despite being such a high cause of deaths in men, cardiovascular disease is highly preventable.
 Making healthy decisions can add up, and they should begin at a young age.